-5 health-boosting ways to improve your garden’s soil
+5 healthy ways to improve your garden’s soil in Costa Rica

 There’s a lot of truth in the phrase “healthy soils create healthy people.”
 In our modern world, most of the soils we use for agriculture are seriously deficient in the minerals that plants and people need for good health.
 Poor agricultural practices have had a tremendous toll on our precious soils: each year, staggering amounts of soil are lost as runoff into our rivers and streams.